+Code Title Semester

 ENGL 150 Introduction to the Major 1.0

-One course focu of literature sed on either a chronological or regional presentation 3.0
+One course focused on either a chronological or regional presentation of literature 3.0

-One course focu creative writing of sed on a genre study of literature (may not be a course) 3.0
+One course focused on a genre study of literature (may not be a creative writing course) 3.0

 One course focused on voices of difference (colonial, post-colonial, women's literature, Native American, polyvocal, etc.) 3.0

-One single author r course 3.0
+One single author course 3.0

 One of the following: 3.0

 ENGL 242 Theory as Creative Practice

 ENGL 243 Theory as Practice on Location

-ENGL 351 Adv.
-Cractive Writing Comings 3.0

-ENGL 351 Adv Creative Writing Seminar
+ENGL 351 Adv Creative Writing Seminar 3.0

-Literature and Critical Theory 3.0
+ENGL 388 Literature and Critical Theory 3.0

-ENGL 399 Capstone Proposal 2.0-3.0

-ENGL 401 Capstone in Creative Writing 3.0

-wo-course sequence from the following: 6.0

-ENGL 240 & ENGL 290 Poetry Writing I and Poetry Writing II

-ENGL 241 & ENGL 291 Fiction Writing I and Fiction Writing II

-Two additional of Literature offering courses chosen from the English department or World 6.0

-Total Semester Hours 39.0-40.0
+ENGL 399 Capstone Proposal 2.0-3.0 ENGL 401 Capstone in Creative Writing 3.0 One complete two-course sequence from the following: 6.0 ENGL 240 & ENGL 290 Poetry Writing I and Poetry Writing II ENGL 241 & ENGL 291 Fiction Writing I and Fiction Writing II Two additional courses chosen from the English department or World Literature offerings 6.0 Total Semester Hours 39.0-40.0

-Minor in En glish in Literary Studies
+Minor in English in Literary Studies

-A minor in Eng lish in Literary Studies requires six courses:
+A minor in English in Literary Studies requires six courses:

-One course foculiterature used on a regional or chronological presentation of 3.0

-One course focu used on a genre study of literature 3.0

-used on voices of difference (colonial, post-colonial, ure, Native American, polyvocal, etc.) 3.0

-One single author or course 3.0

-Two electives from om English department or World Literature offerings 6.0

-Total Semester Hours 18.0
+Code Title Semester Hours One course focused on a literature a regional or chronological presentation of 3.0 One course focused on a a genre study of literature 3.0 voices of difference (colonial, post-colonial, e American, polyvocal, etc.) 3.0 One single author course) 3.0 Two electives from English sh department or World Literature offerings 6.0 Total Semester Hours 18.0

-Minor in En glish in Creative Writing
+Minor in English in Creative Writing

-A minor in Eng lish in Creative Writing requires six courses:
+A minor in English in Creative Writing requires six courses:

+Code Title Semester Hours

-One of the follow ving: 3.0
+One of the following: 3.0

 ENGL 242 Theory as Creative Practice

 ENGL 243 Theory as Practice on Location

-used on voices of difference (colonial, post-colonial, ure, Native American, polyvocal, etc.) 3.0
+sed on voices of difference (colonial, post-colonial, re, Native American, polyvocal, etc.) 3.0

-One single author or course 3.0
+One single author course 3.0

-One complete to wo-course sequence from the following: 6.0
+One complete two-course sequence from the following: 6.0

 ENGL 240 & ENGL 290 Poetry Writing I and Poetry Writing II

 ENGL 241 & ENGL 291 Fiction Writing I and Fiction Writing II

-One additional o course chosen from the English Department's creative 3.0
+One additional courses ourse chosen from the English Department's creative 3.0

 Total Semester Hours 18.0